How to Write a Git Commit Message31 Aug 2014 | revision history

 If you haven't given much thought to what makes a great git commit message, it may be the case that you haven't spent much time using

 git log and related tools.
 There is a vicious cycle here: because the commit history is unstructured and inconsistent, one doesn't spend much time using or taking care of it.
-And because it doesn't get used or taken care of it, it remains unstructured and inconsistent.
+And because it doesn't get used or taken care of, it remains unstructured and inconsistent.

 But a well-cared for log is a beautiful and useful thing.